Vladimir Ionesyan: Murders in Ivanovo

-On December 25, 1963, Ionesyan, together with Dmitrieva, came to Ivanovo, where he committed two murders.
+On 25 December 1963, Ionesyan, together with Dmitrieva, came to Ivanovo, where he committed two murders.
 Continuing to pretend to be a gas worker, he entered apartments and looked for suitable victims.
-In an apartment on Kalinin Street he killed a 12-year-old boy named Mikhail Kuleshov with an axe, then stole his jacket, a pullover, two pens and several bonds.
+In an apartment on Kalinin Street, he killed a 12-year-old boy named Mikhail Kuleshov with an axe, then stole his jacket, a pullover, two pens and several bonds.
 In another apartment, on Oktyabrskaya Street, he killed a 74-year-old woman, but only took a pocket flashlight and 70 kopeks from her apartment.
 Returning to Kalinin Street, he again began to walk around the apartments.
-In one of them he attacked 15-year-old Galina Petropavlovskaya, who was raped and then struck nine times to the head with the axe.
+In one of them, he attacked 15-year-old Galina Petropavlovskaya, who was raped and then struck nine times to the head with the axe.
 Ionesyan then took a sweater, a jacket, a fluffy shawl and 90 rubles.
 Despite her injuries, Petropavlovskaya survived and was able to describe her attacker's appearance.

 In the evening Ionesyan told Dmitrieva that because of the "government task" he carried out, both of them could be killed, and said it was urgent to leave Ivanovo.
-They left on foot, walked 10 kilometers towards Moscow and only then took a bus.
+They left on foot, walked 10 kilometres towards Moscow and only then took a bus.

 After the murders in Ivanovo, the case of the "Mosgaz Murderer" was given special status, and was taken under the personal control by the Minister of Public Order Protection (as it was then called the Ministry of Internal Affairs) Vadim Tikunov and Deputy Chairman of the Council of Ministers Alexei Kosygin.
 Nikita Khrushchev was also interested in the matter.

 The fourth murder

-On December 28 in Moscow, in an apartment on Leningradsky Avenue, Ionesyan killed 11-year-old Alexander Lisovets.
+On 28 December in Moscow, in an apartment on Leningradsky Avenue, Ionesyan killed 11-year-old Alexander Lisovets.
 When he struck him first with the axe, the boy ran to the toilet and tried to lock it behind him, but the perpetrator managed to overtake him and killed Alexander in the toilet.
 Ionesyan did not take anything from the apartment: the door to the room where the cabinet stood was locked, and he could not find the key and crack it.

 The last murder

-Ionesyan committed his last murder on January 8, 1964 in an apartment on Sheremetyevskaya Street, near the Marina Grove.
+Ionesyan committed his last murder on 8 January 1964, in an apartment on Sheremetyevskaya Street, near Marina Grove.
 The victim was 46-year-old Maria Ermakova, to whom he introduced himself as an employee of the housing office.
 Ionesyan struck her about twenty times with his axe, then took from her apartment five skeins of yarn, three pairs of socks, a purse, 30 rubles, a Mir clock and a Start-3 television set.